sethbern/CSJava/_sources/Unit11-Recursion/topic-11-2-recursive-search-sort.rst

 ==========================================================

-Working in pairs, practice the recursive binary search and merge sort algorithms with a deck of cards or pieces of paper with numbers or names on them.
+Practice the recursive binary search and merge sort algorithms with a deck of cards or pieces of paper with numbers or names on them.
 Here's a video that shows merge sort with cards.

 .. youtube:: AMJjtTo1LLE
     :align: center

-Work in pairs to do the following tracing problems.
+Do the following tracing problems.

 .. shortanswer:: challenge-10-2-mergesort